Code-Institute-Submissions/lisa1Q84-kalopsia_lens_NovResub/README.md

 Due to time constraints, I was not able to do half of what I wanted to do and I hope I will be able to the following features in the future:

 -   An option to purchase a book with a custom dedication
+-   A real functional product carousel
 -   More details included in homepage for example a press section
 -   More dynamic media on the homepage i.e. videos for better user experience.
 -   A contact form
 -   A possibility for users to give reviews
 -   More product details and the opportunity to review books for users

-### [](https://github.com/lisa1Q84/kalopsia_lens/blob/main/README.md#features-left-to-implement)Features Left to Implement

-The following features are suggestions to improve the site for developers to include if they wish to continue developing this project or myself at a later date.

--   **Rating and Review**  Allow users to rate and review the books on the book detail page.

--   **Stock Control**  If this website was really put to use, the products will need to be stock controlled.
-Then when the stock level hits 0 the product can no longer be added to a user’s basket.

--   **Allow registered users to comment on blog posts:**  Engagement would be created if users were able to comment on blog posts by the author which would lead to community growth.
+-   Blog Post Comments

 ## [](https://github.com/lisa1Q84/kalopsia_lens/blob/main/README.md#technologies-used)Technologies Used